 Personally, I blame Rugby.

 The intense rivalry between England and Wales (that rivalry extends to pretty much all sports, in case you were wondering!) was something I grew up watching- and it just… kinda… stuck.
-I'll be honest- it made me a little sceptical about planning a Wales road trip.
+I'll be honest- it made me a little sceptical about visiting the country, let alone planning a Wales road trip.

 But I did and we went and…. it was fabulous.